domorev/ai-financial-analysis/README.md

 # AI Financial Analyst

-This script is an AI-powered financial analyst that summarizes company finances, provides pros and cons, and makes recommendations based on the provided financial information.
+This script is an AI-powered financial analyst that summarises company finances, provides pros and cons, and makes recommendations based on the provided financial information.
 It uses the GPT-3.5-turbo model from OpenAI to generate the analysis.

 [Video Demo of Applications of Large Language Models](https://nexustrade-prod.nyc3.cdn.digitaloceanspaces.com/NexusTradeDemo.mp4)